Do you want to restrict certain pages on your website by user role?

 In this article, we will show you how to easily restrict access to certain WordPress pages by user role.

-Restricting WordPress Pages by User Role
+Why Restrict WordPress Pages by User Role?

 By default, WordPress comes with a limited set of tools to restrict content on your website.
-You can create private and password protected posts, but these features don’t allow you to limit access by user role.
+You can create private and password-protected posts, but these features don’t allow you to limit access by user role.

 Luckily, there are several WordPress plugins that allow you to do just that.
 You can choose one of them to restrict pages to certain users, user groups, or user roles.